Zelenskyy: West needs more courage in helping Ukraine fight

 “The occupiers will try to pull the occupied territories into a single quasi-state structure and pit it against independent Ukraine,” Budanov said in a statement released by the Defense Ministry, He predicted that guerrilla warfare by Ukrainians would derail such plans.

-Ukraine says that to defeat Russia, it needs fighter jets and not just the missiles and other defensive weapons supplied so far by the West.
+Ukraine says that to defeat Russia, it needs fighter jets and not just the missiles and other military equipment supplied by the West.
 A proposal to transfer Polish planes to Ukraine via the United States was scrapped amid NATO concerns about getting drawn into a military conflict with Russia.

 In his pointed remarks, Zelenskyy accused Western governments of being “afraid to prevent this tragedy.
 Afraid to simply make a decision.”